SoftwareAG/c8y-docs/content/machine-learning/anomaly-detection-bundle/anomaly-detection-using-smartphone.md

 Once registered, try to get the device ID by looking up your device on the **All Devices** page of your tenant's Device Management application.
 Now, note down the device ID of your registered phone.

 In contrast to supervised classification models, no labeled training data is required for anomaly detection models.
 The training happens with the regular data, and any unseen behavior will later be detected as anomalous.
 The data can be collected by carrying around the registered device over a few days without any anomalous behavior.
 All data can then be accessed via the Cumulocity IoT Machine Learning Workbench which automatically transforms the JSON data into the training data format.
+For this demo, use the data provided within the zip file.

 #### Upload Training Data with Cumulocity IoT Machine Learning Workbench (MLW)